White-bellied wren: Breeding

 The white-bellied wren's breeding season extends from at least late March to June.
 Its nest is shaped like a chemical retort, an oval ball with a downward pointing funnel entrance.
 It is woven from fine grass and "decorated" with lichens, moss, and other materials.
 It is usually placed in a spiny location such as a Bromelia thicket or an Acacia tree.
 The clutch size is usually four eggs.
 Both sexes apparently incubate the eggs and both do feed the young.

 Vocalization

 The white-bellied wren's song is "a short series of 6 rapid up-and-down notes, descending at end", rather bubbly in the eastern population but not the western.
 Its calls include a "low 'chek', scolding chatter, and hard dry cracking rattle."

 Status

 The IUCN has assessed the white-bellied wren as being of Least Concern.
-It is reasonable common in much of its range, tolerates some habitat disturbance, and is found in several protected areas.
+It is reasonably common in much of its range, tolerates some habitat disturbance, and is found in several protected areas.